 Hiring leadership talent is incredibly difficult.
 Sales has become more scientific, yet many worldwide heads of sales are hiring their sales management team based on gut feel.
 Or even worse, 3rd party recruiters that don’t know their sales org.
 Even with the best process, some silver tongue bad hires still make it through.
 This post is about spotting leadership hiring mistakes quickly.
 Save yourself grief by evaluating your talent approach against best practices from top selling organizations.
 Review the People Plan phase within the Sales Strategy of the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 You have a sales strategy.
 You have invested in new processes to make the team more effective.
 Yet, your recently hired regional leaders are struggling to drive execution in the field.
 You were involved in hiring them, so you are vested in their success.

 Allowing poor leadership to exist in your organization will have widespread effects.
-Poor leadership will hire the wrong talent.
+Poor leadership will in turn hire their own wrong talent.
 They will not set expectations properly.
 Ultimately, hiring the wrong leader can set back a region for years.

 Concerned you recently made a leadership hiring mistake?
 The Mis-hire Sniff Test will provide clarity.
 The tool will help you pinpoint why the new leader is failing.
 Use it to determine if you should continue to invest or cut ties.

 Deep down you aren’t sure you have hired the right leaders.

 - Invest more and hope they turn the corner

 What is the right answer?
 As the Head of Sales, your time is incredibly valuable.
 The opportunity cost of keeping the wrong leader in the role is immense.
 The decision will impact this year and next at a minimum.